Sienci-Labs/Resources/longmill/advanced/lm-iot-relay.md

 ---
-title: ytsb IOT Relay Control
+title: IOT Relay Control
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: Use an IOT relay on your LongMill CNC to automatically control power to your router, vacuum, lighting, or other AC power systems.
 post_date: 2021-04-30 17:35:00
 taxonomy: